odpi/egeria-samples-api/README.md

 * The *serverName* of the metadata access server
 * The *userId* to use on the calls.

-More information about the samples is shown below.
+This information is provided from the Egeria deployment environment.

 ## Understanding Sustainability Reporting